sandover/sandover.github.io/content/_index.md

 The Centers were a technology showcase, and featured a variety of environments created by Oblong, including large pixel walls and immersion rooms in different configurations.
 Human engagement was enabled via touch, spatial pointing devices, voice, proximity, and more.

-This [UX Design Award-winning collaboration](https://ux-design-awards.com/en/gewinner/ibm-watson-experience-centers) with IBM and design agency [Local Projects](https://www.localprojects.com/) was prototyped and developed at Oblong’s headquarters in Los Angeles as well as IBM’s Immersive AI Lab in Austin.
+These [UX Design Award-winning collaborations](https://ux-design-awards.com/en/gewinner/ibm-watson-experience-centers) with IBM and design partners such as [Local Projects](https://www.localprojects.com/) were entirely prototyped and developed at our warehouse in Los Angeles, lovingly crafted from the raw materials of C++ and OpenGL.

 {{< vimeo 410471801 >}}
 <!-- {{< vimeo 554046018 >}}  -->